 A seasoned attorney can help you layer exemptions—for example, shielding $8,625 of vehicle equity under § 703.140(b)(2) and applying wildcard dollars to the remainder—so you keep the car that gets you to work.

-Because California’s CPI adjustments take effect every April 1, the month you file can matter as much as the system you choose.
-Suppose your home equity is hovering near last year’s cap; delaying a few weeks into the new adjustment period could bump the ceiling enough to cover the excess.
-The reverse is also true: racing the calendar can preserve older, more favorable figures if inflation drives the cap down—rare, but not impossible in a deflationary cycle.
-Coordinating with your lawyer and monitoring county median‑sale data will ensure you file in the sweet spot.
+Because California’s CPI adjustments for most exemptions take effect every April 1 on a three-year cycle, the month you file can matter as much as the system you choose.
+Separately, the homestead adjusts annually for inflation, and the automatic deposit-account exemption under § 704.220 adjusts annually on July 1.
+Coordinating with your lawyer and monitoring county median-sale data will ensure you file in the sweet spot.

 California offers two distinct exemption schemes— System 1 (CCP § 704) and System 2 (CCP § 703.140).
 If you file chapter 7 or chapter 13, you must pick one system for the entire case—mixing is not allowed.
 Generally, System 1 favors homeowners with equity, while System 2 is popular with renters because of its generous wildcard.
 The tables below show the current 2025 figures.